No, you tell them I'll talk to them when I'm good and ready.

 Nations have the money and the technology to save the world from the worst ravages of global warming, but they must start acting immediately to succeed.

-The options laid out covered simple measures like switching to energy efficient light bulbs and adjusting the thermostat in the office.
+The options laid out covered simple measures like switching to energy-efficient light bulbs and adjusting the thermostat in the office.

-I read a story, by the way, and the local paper here.
+I read a story, by the way, in the local paper here that, you know, malls and so forth use cooling towers.

-And so they're gonna they're gonna make people turn to therm at the malls and these public places of thermostat up 78%.
+And so they're going to make people turn to thermo, the malls and these public places, the thermostat up 78% at 78 degrees, thinking about it.

 Must have been lost.